agile-students-fall2025/4-final-random_grandeeism/front-end/guidelines/audio_player.md

 # PodcastViewer (AudioPlayer) Component Creation Prompt

 ## Overview
-Create a `PodcastViewer.tsx` component for the fieldnotes read-it-later app that provides a comprehensive podcast/audio listening and annotation experience.
+Create a `PodcastViewer.jsx` component for the fieldnotes read-it-later app that provides a comprehensive podcast/audio listening and annotation experience.
 This component uses the HTML5 Audio API to play audio content with timestamped notes, transcript navigation, and workflow management.

 ## Component Location
-`/components/PodcastViewer.tsx`
+`/components/PodcastViewer.jsx`

 ## Purpose
 This component serves as the primary podcast/audio listening interface with advanced annotation capabilities.
 It should: